Peng Shaohui

-Peng was a member of the 9th, 10th and 11th CCP Central Committee.
-He was a member of the 1st, 2nd and 3rd National Defense Commission.
-He was also a member of the 2nd, 3rd and 4th National People's Congress.
+Peng Shaohui (彭绍辉 (彭紹輝, Péng Shàohuī); 6 September 1906 – 25 April 1978) was a general in the People's Liberation Army (PLA) of China.
+He was the only original PLA General to be born in the same county as Mao Zedong.
+He was known as "One-Armed General" after a wounded arm was amputated during the Chinese Civil War.
+Peng served twice as deputy commander of the PLA and was a member of the Central Committee of the Chinese Communist Party three times.

 Biography

 Early life

 Peng was born into a family of farming background in Yanglin, Shaoshan, Hunan, on September 6, 1906, during the late Qing dynasty (1644–1911).
 When he was a child he began to pasture cattles for the local landlord.
 At the age of 16, he became a farm labourer.

 Great Revolution (1924–1927)

 In 1926, Peng joined the local farmers association.
 On January 10, 1927, he introduced their own situation to Mao Zedong, who investigated peasant movement at that time.

 In May 1927, after the Mari Incident (马日事变 (馬日事變)), Peng attended a military operation of attacking Changsha, which was organized by farmers association.
-After the failure of the revolution, he left home to take refuge in Mao Zedong.
+After the failure of the revolution, he left home to take refuge with Mao Zedong.
 When he arrived in Wuhan, capital of Hubei, he had to join the National Revolutionary Army for a living.